Ashfaqur4988/react-ecommerce/README.md

 new page and a component are being made reused the login page code and kept only input field and the button added route in the app.js

+Admin panel:
+first in create user role property has been added 'user' or 'admin' make a new protectedAdmin component where it will check whether the user exists or not and checks for the role depending on the role it will redirect to specific routes making a new feature ADMIN created the new AdminProductDetails.js AdminProductList.js and corresponding landing pages in the pages folder AdminProductDetails will contain all the product specific detail (currently the template is of ProductDetails) AdminProductList will contain all the product specific detail (currently the template is of ProductList) added a condition in the user profile js file that only admin can see the role in frontEnd add admin link in the menu section in the navbar & changing the hrefs to links also changed the navigation and added admin and user booleans now changed the link to /admin